MadsAlbertsen/multi-metagenome/docs/step9.md

 g1.e.B <- merge(g1.e.A, g1.s.B[, c(1, 9:13)], all.x = T, by = "name")
 {% endhighlight %}

 ### Decide on which PC's to use
 To get an overview of which principal components are most informative we use the pairs function to plot the first 5.
+The scaffolds are again scaled by length and colored by gc content.

 {% highlight r %}
 rgb.c <- colorRampPalette(c("red", "green", "blue"))